enzo-project/enzo-dev/doc/manual/source/developer_guide/mhdct_details.rst

 The centered magnetic field will be updated by ``grid::CenterMagneticField()`` used strategically throughout the code.

-Note that old versions of the code incorporate an additonal data strucure, ``CenteredB``, to store the cell centered field.
+Note that old versions of the code incorporate an additional data structure, ``CenteredB``, to store the cell centered field.
 This has been removed, and should be replaced by ``BaryonField[B1Num]``, etc.